OLG-MAN/gcp-tomcat-nginx-lb/README.md

 --------------------------------------------------

-1. ### Analyzing logs, Fluentd and BigQuery
+6. ### Analyzing logs, Fluentd and BigQuery

 * #### Configure Fluentd.

 - Agent already pre-installed and configured in startup-nginx.sh
-- Important, when creating templates give 'access anabled' to BigQuey API
+- Important, when we creating templates give 'access anabled' to BigQuey API

 * #### Configure BigQuery.